Housing report for Baltimore, MD

 • Median Rental Price:The median rent for an apartment in Baltimore is $1,619, highlighting increasing rental prices.

 • Income Needed to Afford a Rental:A tenant needs to make at least $58,284 and pay $3,238 upfront to move-in (first month’s rent and security deposit).
-Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction checks.
+Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction screening.
 Finally, most apartments charge an application fee.

 • Median Income in Baltimore:The city's median income is $41,340, demonstrating a significant affordability gap.